open-joinbase/joinbase.io/content/docs/references/glossary.md

 #### End-to-end Database

 The existing databases or data systems require its own clients or intermediate processing pipelines or preprocessed formats to make data correctly written into the databases.
-In contrast, the end-to-end IoT database, like joinbase, supports data (a.k.a. domain messages)to be directly written to the end of data sink (a.k.a. the database) from the end of data production sources (a.k.a. devices).
+In contrast, the end-to-end IoT database, like JoinBase, supports data (a.k.a. domain messages)to be directly written to the end of data sink (a.k.a. the database) from the end of data production sources (a.k.a. devices).

 An end-to-end database is proposed, by us, as an out-of-the-box database for non-professional domain users.
 The end-to-end database evolves through user orientated characteristics, not based on technical features.